On/Off-Ramp, and cross-chain Swap via CeFi

 Considerations

-• In this example, you are performing an on-ramp for yourself, not for a third-party recipient.
+• In this example, you perform an on-ramp for yourself, not for a third-party recipient.
 Therefore, both the originator and beneficiary use "participantRelationshipType": "FirstParty", and no additional PII data is required.

 • The quoteId used in the order request is the same ID returned in the response from the POST /trading/quotes call.

-Use Case 3: Off-Ramp - DVP Settlement with Market Execution
+Use Case 3: Off-Ramp - DVP settlement with market execution

 Settlement Type: DVP